GitHub sync

 Choose a repository

 Paste a repository URL or owner/repo shorthand.
-If you are signed in to GitHub, you can also filter and select from repositories your account can access.
+You can also filter and select from a list of repositories your account can access.

 Open the project